ostis-ai/sc-machine/docs/sc-memory/api/cpp/extended/agents/actions.md

 ```

 !!! warning
-    You can't finish action with error that finished or not initiated.
+    If you finish action with error that is finished or not initiated, then this method will throw `utils::ExceptionInvalidState`.

 All these methods return object of `ScResult`.
 You should return it in agent program.
 You can't call constructor of `ScResult` to create new object.